 The SlideRocket survey found that the most frustrating features of PowerPoint include excessive text on slides, boring graphics, lack of analytics, and large file size.
 That’s undeniably true, but it’s not PowerPoint software that’s behind the problem.
 It’s the presenter or their lack of presentation experience.

 Amusingly the survey notes how a good proportion of the respondents (33 percent) actually dread having to build a PowerPoint slide deck.
 That’s more than the 29 percent who dread sitting through a PowerPoint presentation itself.
+That’s because PowerPoint overload really is a problem.

 It’s probably the simplicity of crating a presentation using SlideRocket that’s most important as SlideRocket does provide the professional tools needed to create some stunning presentations.
 But note that pretty SlideRocket slides alone aren’t going to do the trick.